WesselKroos/remember-youtube-subtitle-settings/README.md

-# Remember YouTube subtitle settings
+# Remember subtitle settings for YouTube™

 Set and forget.
 No need to re-select your subtitle language anymore.